Science, Technology, Engineering, and Math, including Computer Science

 - Additional regulatory flexibilities for institutions of higher education — campus and fire safety reports, equity in athletics disclosures, and fiscal operations reports and applications to participate.

 Charting a Course for Success: America's Strategy for STEM Education

-This report was published in December 2018 and sets out a Federal strategy for the next five years based on a vision for a future where all Americans will have lifelong access to high-quality STEM education and the United States will be the global leader in STEM literacy, innovation, and employment.
+The STEM Education Strategic Plan, published in December 2018, sets out a federal strategy for the next five years based on a vision for a future where all Americans will have lifelong access to high-quality STEM education and the United States will be the global leader in STEM literacy, innovation, and employment.
 It represents an urgent call to action for a nationwide collaboration with learners, families, educators, communities, and employers—a "North Star" for the STEM community as it collectively charts a course for the Nation's success.
-Read more about this strategy and what the U.S. Department of Education (Department) plans to do to support this strategy by going here.
+The Department is an active participant in each of the interagency working groups focused on implementation of the plan.

 Department Offices that Support STEM

 Office of Planning, Evaluation, and Policy Development (OPEPD)

 Office of Career, Adult, and Technical Education (OCTAE)

 Office of Elementary and Secondary Education (OESE)

 Office of Special Education and Rehabilitative Services (OSERS)

 Institute of Educational Sciences (IES)